gordielachance/pinterest-importer/readme.txt

 == Changelog ==
+= 0.2.5 =
+* fixed anonymous functions (closures) that were broken with old php versions : inherit variables from the parent scope with 'use' (http://www.php.net/manual/en/functions.anonymous.php)
 = 0.2.4 =
 * Improved remote image download + merged pinim_fetch_remote_image() and pinim_process_post_image() into pinim_attach_remote_image()
 * Added "updated" sortable column for pins (when have been processed)